 Open Society Justice Initiative, Globalizing Torture: CIA Secret Detention and Extraordinary Rendition, 2013, available here, accessed 9 March 2013.

-The United States government detained well over 100,000 people for various periods in conjunction with the War on Terror in the years since 9/11.
+The United States government has detained hundreds of thousands of people for various periods of time in conjunction with the post-9/11 wars.

 In Iraq, over 100,000 prisoners passed through the American-run detention system, most with no effective way to challenge their imprisonment.
 In the first years of the war, many detainees were processed through the notorious Abu Ghraib prison facility, which housed over 8,000 prisoners at its peak in 2004.

-In Afghanistan, according to Human Rights First, the US operated approximately 25 detention facilities since the war began in 2001.
-Afghan prisoners reportedly had no access to lawyers and were unable to challenge the basis for their imprisonment.
+In Afghanistan, there have been widespread concerns about abuses of Afghan prisoners who the U.S. has handed over to Afghan authorities.
+The U.S. has also operated its own detention facilities, where Afghan prisoners reportedly had no access to lawyers and were unable to challenge the basis for their imprisonment.

 In both Iraq and Afghanistan, many reports emerged of “black jails,” such as the now-closed Bagram Airbase prison north of Kabul, where detainees were held secretly without the International Red Cross (ICRC) oversight required by the Geneva Conventions.